 As a part of the CASIE21 science team, I assisted in the collection of seismic and seafloor bathymetry data along 18 dip lines and 7 strike lines over the Cascadia subduction zone from southern Oregon to Vancouver Island.
 This involved deploying our 15-km-long steamer cable of 1,200 hydrophones which recorded the seismic waves created using our array of 36 air guns after they bounced off layers of sediment and rock in the subsurface.

 Once our instruments were deployed, I spent my much of my time on-duty in the Langseth’s science lab monitoring and processing the incoming seismic data and building the CASIE21 website and blog.
 In my off-duty time, I often went up the Langseth’s observation tower to hang out with the Protected Species Observers (PSOs) who were tasked with monitoring for protected species such as whales, dolphins, sea turtles, and birds.
 If the PSOs detected a nearby protected marine animal, we shut down our air guns and waited for the animals to move a safe distance away.
-You can learn more about this important work on our blog post
+You can learn more about this important work on our blog post.

 With millions of people living along the Pacific Northwest coast, it is vital to understand future megathrust earthquakes and tsunamis at the Cascadia subduction zone.
 As the first modern, region-scale marine seismic imaging survey of the Cascadia subduction zone, the CASIE21 research cruise provides a foundational dataset for future studies of earthquakes and tsunamis in the region.
 I am grateful for my experience onboard the Langseth and look forward to working on this new dataset and sharing the results with the community!